You are here : Home > ABOUT US > Presentation of I-Tésé

 I-Tésé is the CEA's research and study institute for energy economics.

-I-Tésé combines approaches from the humanities and social sciences with engineering sciences to produce knowledge for public authorities, the CEA and its partners.
-We work on a project basis, across disciplines with other CEA research institutes and through collaborations in France and internationally (see how to collaborate with us and who our partners are).
+I-Tésé combines humanities and social science approaches with engineering science to generate knowledge for public authorities, the CEA and its partners.
+We work on a project basis across disciplines with other CEA research institutes, as well as through collaborations in France and internationally.
+Please see our collaboration page for more information.

 Our work focuses on four main research themes:

-• Low-carbon production and storage technologies: we are interested in the various technologies that could enable us to achieve carbon neutrality, whether they are mature (nuclear, renewables, batteries, etc.) or emerging (hydrogen, e-fuels, Small Modular Reactors, etc.).
-We study how these technologies will fit into the future energy mix, particularly the electricity generation mix.
+• Low-carbon production and storage technologies : We are interested in low-carbon production and storage technologies that could enable to achieve carbon neutrality.
+These technologies could be mature, such as nuclear power, renewable energy and batteries, or emerging, such as hydrogen, e-fuels and Small Modular Reactors.
+We are studying how these technologies will fit into the future energy mix, with a particular focus on electricity generation.

 • Key resources for the energy transition: we analyse the new dependencies created by the energy transition (e.g. around certain minerals and metals), as well as the opportunities offered by circular economy approaches (nuclear fuel cycle, circular carbon economy).

-• Energy demand and consumption patterns: because we are convinced that the energy transition is not just a question of supply, we are studying how changes in energy demand and consumption patterns could facilitate the achievement of carbon neutrality.
-To this end, we are conducting extensive research on issues related to energy efficiency.
+• Energy demand and consumption patterns: because we believe that achieving carbon neutrality requires more than just addressing supply, we are studying how changes in energy demand and consumption patterns could facilitate this.
+To this end, we are conducting extensive research on energy efficiency issues.

-• Market regulation and design: energy demand, technologies and resources to meet that demand ‘come together’ in markets, which can take many different forms and modalities.
-We analyse these to highlight their strengths and weaknesses in order to formulate proposals for regulatory frameworks.
+• Market regulation and design: energy demand and the technologies and resources used to meet that demand converge in markets, which can take many different forms.
+We analyse these markets to identify their strengths and weaknesses, and use this information to formulate proposals for regulatory frameworks.

-To carry out its research, the I-Tésé Institute relies on a base of models, data and quantitative approaches developed within the CEA or by partners.
+The I-Tésé Institute carries out its research using a base of models, data and quantitative approaches developed within the CEA or by partners.

-The results of our work are published in leading academic journals, available on the Institute's website or made available to the CEA and its partners.
+The results of our work are published in leading academic journals and are available on the Institute's website, as well as being made available to the CEA and its partners.